The moving truck was late.

 Her breath fogged.

-She reached out and tried the doorknob again, it stuck and locked and jammed under her hand.
+She reached out and tried the doorknob again, it stuck and jammed under her hand.

-Quickly getting frustrated with the lack of movement she was finding, she brought both of her hands into the action.
+Quickly getting frustrated, she brought both of her hands into the action.

 Ben was angry.